Sample Answer

 Which Leadership Decision-Making Style would allow for more Ethical Decisions?

 Decentralized leadership is a better option for making ethical decisions because it allows for accountability.
 When the decision-making power is shared, it is unlikely that a decision that favors personal interests rather than those of the team will be made (Andersson & Ostrom, 2008).
-People in such a leadership setting have the power to question a person’s choices.
-This forces all people to be responsible for the kinds of decisions they make, or else they can be held accountable by the rest of the people with the power to do so.
-For example, in an organization where a manager shares powers with other leaders, they will be unlikely to embezzle funds because the other leaders will hold them accountable.
+People in such a leadership setting can question a person’s choices.
+This forces all people to be responsible for their decisions, or else they can be held accountable by the rest of the people with the power to do so.
+For example, in an organization where a manager shares capabilities with other leaders, they will unlikely embezzle funds because the other leaders will hold them accountable.

 This leadership style is also more favorable for ethical decision-making because it allows for negotiations and consideration of other people’s opinions before making the final decision (Hempel, Zhang, & Han, 2012).
 In centralized leadership, one person has to use whatever ethical model they prefer to make a decision that can affect many people.
-Conversely, decentralized leadership gives many people a chance to give their input on the ethical issue then the leaders reach a consensus.
+Conversely, decentralized administration gives many people a chance to share their input on the moral issue then the leaders reach a consensus.
 This creates a higher chance of making ethical decisions.

 Lastly, a decentralized decision-making style favors shared objectives rather than individual goals.
 The decisions that are made communally reflect the interests of all people who make the decision.
-Therefore, they are more likely to be a reflection of positive values that favor all the people involved.
-Therefore, it is important to ensure that the power of making decisions is distributed among different people for an organization to enjoy the benefits that have been mentioned above.
+Therefore, they are more likely to remember positive values that favor everyone involved.
+Consequently, it is essential to ensure that the power of decision-making is distributed among different people for an organization to enjoy the benefits mentioned above.

 References